DANIELPUCPR/content/README.md

 Since 2005, approximately 45,000 contributors have created the documentation we know and love.
 Together, contributors have created over 45,000 documents that make up an up-to-date, comprehensive, and free resource for web developers worldwide.

-In addition to English-language articles, over 35 volunteers lead translation and localization efforts for Chinese, French, Japanese, Korean, Portuguese, Russian, and Spanish.
+In addition to Portuguese-language articles, over 35 volunteers lead translation and localization efforts for Chinese, French, Japanese, Korean, English, Russian, and Spanish.

 ## Build the site